-- Demonstrate entry-level proficiency using industry standard software and resources such as: Maya, ZBrush, Photoshop, After-Effects, Nuke, and Premiere to design, create and render digital visual effects.
+- Demonstrate entry-level proficiency using industry standard software and resources such as: Maya, ZBrush, Photoshop, Nuke, and DaVinci Resolve to design, create and render digital visual effects.
 (Performance, Problem Solving, Responsibility) - Demonstrate appropriate project management skills, such as scheduling, and maintaining deadlines, for entry into the 3D Animation and VFX industry.
 (Collaboration, Communication, Performance, Problem Solving, Responsibility) - Demonstrate a holistic approach to see the entire scope of a project and how each individual's roles interface and impact others.
 (Collaboration, Performance, Responsibility) Develop the ability to adapt to team diversity, varying timetables, art styles and processes.
 (Collaboration, Communication, Problem Solving, Responsibility) - Use analytical thinking skills to design, develop and troubleshoot.
 (Communication, Performance, Problem Solving, Responsibility) - Analyze and interpret user requirements to design and develop appropriate solutions.
 (Communication, Performance, Problem Solving, Responsibility) - Interpret information received from a variety of sources; including reference manuals, the Internet, computerized help systems and colleagues.
 (Collaboration, Communication, Performance, Problem Solving) - Identify own skills and abilities and develop strategies for effectively using them in group settings.
 (Communication, Problem Solving) - Demonstrate the ability to effectively communicate both verbally and in writing and through a visual medium.
 (Communication, Performance, Responsibility) - Prepare an employment portfolio including a resume, cover letter, letters of reference and Show Reel/work samples and pitch a concept.
 (Collaboration, Communication, Performance, Responsibility)

-HASO 101 - Health and Safety in the Office 15 lec/ 0 lab/1 credit

-This module covers occupational health and safety, specifically in offices and at computer workstations.
+Year One Subject Descriptions (34 Semester Credits) HASO 101 - Health and Safety in the Office This module covers occupational health and safety, specifically in offices and at computer workstations.
 It covers the health implications of sedentary work at a computer workstation.

-- Duties and responsibilities. - Risk Management. - Identify and assess Occupational Health and Safety risks at computer workstations. - Recommend and communicate solutions to Occupational Health and Safety Risks.
+Knowledge and Skills Duties and responsibilities.
+Risk Management.
+Identify and assess Occupational Health and Safety risks at computer workstations.
+Recommend and communicate solutions to Occupational Health and Safety Risks.